 After healing and the grieving process, you know what you want, you took responsibility for your part in the past relationship, and you are able to have a clear vision of your desires and goals.
 Now you can create an intent that will further lead you to have a powerful attitude in regards to your life.
 Do you want a casual relationship, another life partner, better relationships with your children or even yourself, or are you just OK with the way things are?

 Working on the above issues will help lead you to be in a better place to make your goals happen.
 You will be more clear, confident, happy, satisfied, and authentic.
-All these qualities are attractive to good confident men in the dating world.
+All these qualities are attractive to good confident men in the dating world and may help you when it comes to dating after divorce.
 Moreover, you will be able to make choices that will work for you whatever your goal is in terms of relationships or anything else.